FriendsOfSymfony/FOSCKEditorBundle/docs/migration.rst

 Update service definition
 -------------------------

-If you are fetching any of the services directly for container you will have to find all occurrences of ``ivory_ck_editor.*`` in your application and replace them with ``fos_ck_editor.*``.
+If you are fetching any of the services directly from the container you will have to find all occurrences of ``ivory_ck_editor.*`` in your application and replace them with ``fos_ck_editor.*``.

 Regenerate assets again